huntc/sbt-rjs-plugin/README.md

     addSbtPlugin("com.typesafe.sbt" % "sbt-rjs-plugin" % "1.0.0-SNAPSHOT")

+Your project's build file also needs to enable sbt-web plugins.
+For example with build.sbt:

+    import com.typesafe.sbt.web.SbtWebPlugin

+    lazy val root = project.in(file(".")).addPlugins(SbtWebPlugin)

 WebJars are treated specially.
 If a path is referenced that is part of a path belong to a Webjar then the `webjarCdn` setting is used to translate it to the CDN.
 This is all fully automatic and provided as part of a [buildWriter](http://www.ericfeminella.com/blog/2012/03/24/preprocessing-modules-with-requirejs-optimizer/) function.
 Furthermore if a `.bin` or `-bin` equivalent of the resource is available then it is used.
 The end result is